rapetisekhar/jenkins-terraform-eks/README.md

 ## Step 2: Customize

-Modify the script as needed for your project, including instance type, region, and specific Jenkins configurations.
+Modify the script as needed for your project, including instance type(as we know is better to use a suitable instance type for jenkins, i recommend using atleast for this project a t2.medium), region, and specific Jenkins configurations.

-Step 3: Execution
+## Step 3: Execution
 Execute the Terraform script:
-terraform init
+* {terraform init
-terraform apply
+* terraform apply}

 Step 4: Post-Deployment
 Access the Jenkins web interface using the public ipv4 address. configure Jenkins.